gdykeman/gdykeman.github.io/_posts/2018-06-26-ios-upgrades.md

   tasks:
 ```
-We're passing into the playbook the following:
+We're passing in the following:
 `name` - Naming our playbook.
 `hosts` - What nodes are we targeting?
 In this case, we are targeting a group called routers.
 `connection` - Defining the connection type.